How we work

 - Opportunities for Expansion.
 How potential employers can leverage the training for a broader impact

 - Next Steps.
 How to seamlessly integrate the Neurodiversity in the Workplace talent pool into your organization

 To ensure that we match the right people to the right opportunities, we work hand in hand with you.
 Together, we’ll discover which career paths fit each candidate.

-We’ve seen people with Autism thrive in a variety of job types, including:
+Autistic people can thrive in a variety of job types, including:

 Once the right candidate is identified, we provide enterprise readiness training—in addition to the professional and social skills training already provided—to prepare your employee for your unique culture.

 We prepare candidates for:

 - Self-advocacy to promote independence

 - Understanding the unwritten rules of the workplace